-Many programs want to send usage statistics, error logs, and crash reports — data about how you use the application and what problems occurred — to their servers.
+Many programs want to send usage statistics, error logs, crash reports, and other diagnostics to their servers.
 Some people disable these options, but should you?

 Why Exactly Are “Usage Statistics” and “Error Reports”?